 To accomplish these goals, the center has six primary focus areas:

-- Risk Assessment and Risk Management - Communication and Governance: The center will advance social scientific inquiry by further assessing what types of information, and levels of certainty, decision makers require in order to make risk-reducing interventions in complex systems.
+- Risk Assessment and Risk Management - Communication and Governance: The Center will advance social scientific inquiry by further assessing what types of information and levels of certainty decision makers require in order to make risk-reducing interventions in complex systems.
 The risk assessments will be used to inform multiple levels of risk management, including:

-- Design criteria and standards for remediation
+- Establishing criteria and standards for remediation of contaminated sites

-- Risk communication strategies and materials for communities through MSU Extension
+- Risk communication strategies and materials for communities

 - Risk Assessment and Risk Management - Remediation and Development of Alternatives: Researchers are developing methods of PFAS remediation, as well as alternatives to PFAS.